Sleep. What a beautiful thing…

 It’s not to annoy you, believe me!
 Puppies often wake up because they need something – the toilet or company usually, or if something outside has distrubed them like the birds tweeting or the sun shining through.

-One thing you should know is that dogs are polyphasic sleepers – which means they don’t do all their sleeping at one time.
+One thing you should know when it comes to your puppy’s night-time routine is that dogs are polyphasic sleepers – which means they don’t do all their sleeping at one time.
 But dogs are also able to pick up on our social cues, so it will just take them a few weeks to realise that night time is time for sleeping.

 …But once your puppy is awake they usually expect everyone else to be too!